 The entropy source (depicted in Figure 1) is composed of a few major sections, which map to the conceptual components contained within an SP 800-90B entropy source.
 The <Target> entropy source contains:

-A noise source
+A primary noise source (and optionally one or more additional noise sources)

+<Digitization>

 Health tests

-<A conditioning algorithm>
+<A conditioning algorithm or a conditioning chain.>

 <Describe the entropy source security boundary and its contents.
 This boundary must be well-defined and should be depicted in the entropy source figure.>